 Improved posture is one of the first and most obvious Padmasana benefits.
 Being a sitting pose, lotus pose is performed with a straight and erect spine.
 Maintaining the straight posture for a prolonged duration improves the suppleness and maintains the curves perfectly, improving your posture.
 This also reduces the risk of back aches if practiced on a daily basis.

 The lotus yoga pose is said to be the meditative pose that stretches and extends your muscles to the core.
 This opens up the tight muscle tissues reducing the muscular tension.
 Once this is on the process it brings the pressure under control and maintains it on a normal basis.

-Boosting up the metabolic rate is the all-time benefit of most yoga practices.
+One of the main benefits of Padmasana is that it helps in boosting metabolic rate.
 Padmasana along with enhancing the blood flow rate, empties space for positive energy and thoughts in our mind and body boosting the energy level, internally and externally.

 It is always good to take safety measures before getting into any exercise, just to analyze if it fits your body or not.
 Few precautions to be undertaken while doing the lotus pose yoga are.

 Follow up these precautions and tips before starting off your exercise for a healthy and happy life.

 Now, stop knitting your eyebrows on thinking about how to do padmasana.
 Because we are here with a complete and detailed guide on Padmasana steps and procedure helping you in your healthy and happy endeavor.
 The Padmasana steps are easy breezy, but not as easy as it sounds, because what matters is the perfection of the posture.
 So follow us with each step on how to do padmasana.

 Initiate the pose by sitting down on the floor with your legs straight and stretched out in front of you.

 Now gently bend the knees and bring the lower leg into a cradle.
 Make use of your hands to gently place the leg on the left thigh.
 Now slowly repeat the same with the other leg too.